scotthpa/hello-world/README.md

 Hi Humans!

 Scott here, I like PHP, JQuery, MySQL and basically all new software technology.
-Learning, using and teaching technology.
+I love learning, using and teaching technology.